MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-how-setup-email.md

 > You can only use one account to substitute sender addresses.
 That is, you cannot have one substitute address for purchasing processes, and another for sales processes.

 ### <a name="to-set-up-the-substitute-sender-address-for-all-outbound-email-messages"></a>To set up the substitute sender address for all outbound email messages
-1. In the **Exchange admin centre** for your Microsoft 365 account, find the mailbox to use as the substitute address, then copy or make a note of the address.
+1. In the **Exchange admin centre** for your Microsoft 365 account, find the mailbox to use as the substitute address, and then copy or make a note of the address.
 If you need a new address, go to your Microsoft 365 admin centre to create a new user and set up their mailbox.
 2. In [!INCLUDE[prod_short](includes/prod_short.md)] choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **SMTP Email Setup**, and then choose the related link.
 3. In the **Send As** field, enter the substitute address.
 4. Copy or make a note of the address in the **User ID** field.